-Travelling between the EU and Russia was eased in 2007 when the EU-Russia visa facilitation agreement entered into force.
-This agreement lowered the visa fee, provided for a wider issuing of multiple-entry visas, simplified supporting documents, and waived visas for diplomats.
-A joint EU-Russia committee monitors the implementation of the agreement and Schengen consulates in Russia actively aim at further harmonising their visa issuing practices.
+Travel between the EU and Russia was eased in 2007 when the EU-Russia visa facilitation agreement entered into force.
+This agreement lowered the cost of a visa, allowed for a wider distribution of multiple-entry visas, simplified supporting documents, and waived visas for diplomats.
+A joint EU-Russia committee monitors the implementation of the agreement, and Schengen consulates in Russia actively aim to further harmonise their visa-issuing practices.

-The EU and the Russian Federation are discussing future visa regimes (see info on Visa and Readmission).
+The EU and the Russian Federation are discussing future visa regimes.
+But for the moment the talks are suspended (see info on Visa and Readmission).

-For any practical questions related to the application and issuance of visas, the applicants should contact a relevant Schengen consulate.
+For any practical questions relating to the application and distribution of visas, applicants should contact a relevant Schengen consulate.